What is Ultravate?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-An overdose of halobetasol topical is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of Ultravate can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using Ultravate (halobetasol topical)?
+What should I avoid while using halobetasol topical?

-Do not use halobetasol topical to treat any skin condition that has not been checked by your doctor.
+Do not use Ultravate to treat any skin condition that has not been checked by your doctor.